 - Coolers full/empty

 - Food open/closed

 - Garbage/Wrappings

-- Dishes/Pots
+- Dirty Dishes/Pots

 - Pet Food/Bowls

 - Bottles/Cans

-- Barbecues

 - ANY item associated with food preparation

-When people leave their food out, bears and other species can lose their fear of humans.
-Once an animal gets used to human food, it becomes a risk to public safety, and may be destroyed.
-By keeping a "bare" campsite, you are playing an important part in preventing the creation of "problem" animals.
+When people leave their food out, bears and other animals can lose their fear of humans.
+Once an animal gets used to human food, it becomes a risk to public safety and may have to be destroyed.
+By keeping a "bare" campsite, you are playing an important part in keeping Pukaskwa's wildlife wild and visitors safe.